computablelabs/compspec/TopLevelSpec.md

 are possible by different vendors or groups, so long as each implementation responds to the API specified within this document.

+This document contains both concrete engineering specifications and more forward looking research projections.
+To make the separation clear, we've grouped the concrete engineering specifications in one section and research projections in another.
+It's expected that the research projections will migrate over time into the concrete engineer section, but the precise timeline for this migration isn't yet known.
+Subsections of the concrete portion of the spec are tagged with the version(s) in which these features appear.

 This document is a living, versioned specification.
 As understanding of the core aspects of the Computable protocol grows, this document will be updated accordingly.